 The first weeks after 6

 Living with cancer 14

 Getting back to normal 32

-The psychosocial department 48
+Psychological and social support 48

 The first weeks after...

 "The diagnosis"

 For many the cancer diagnosis comes as a surprise, followed by a period full of uncertainty, anxiety and questions.
 Here are some of the most common topics and frequent questions patients ask the psychologists of the Fondation Cancer following diagnosis.